BLUE HORIZON 1261

 "Uh, sure," Durant said.
 He led them all to the port side of the vessel to the main airlock and then walked up the ramp to the nearest intercom control.
 He didn't know which compartment the wolf might be on board, so he tapped the ship-wide intercom and said, "Merlin, please come to the main hatch.
 There's someone here to see you."

 There was a small metallic chirp from the panel, and then "I'll be right down."

 While they waited, the coon with the pockets held out a small hand.
 "I'm Jerad Porter and this is Jasper, my brother," he said.
 "Are you part of the Horizon's crew?"

 "Yes, I'm Ivy," replied the lynx, shaking the raccoon's proffered hand, "and this is Durant."

 Jasper stepped forward and offered his hand as well.
-After the greetings were over, he stepped up into the hold of the ship and then sauntered across the empty deck toward the engine room.
+After the greetings were done, he stepped up into the hold of the ship and then sauntered across the empty deck toward the engine room.
 Durant looked perplexed.

 "Uh, Mr. Jasper, I don't think you should go in there without the Captain's permission," the grizzly called after him.